Shuttle/shuttle-esb/implementations-rabbitmq.md

 RabbitMQ does not provide 2-phase commit out-of-the-box.
 Although implementing it is not too much effort the 2PC adds tremendous overhead (as it does for anything).
 For this reason shuttle does not use 2PC with RabbitMQ.

-Instead we rely on the [idempotence service]({{ site.baseurl }}/idempotence-service/index.html).
+Instead you can make use of an [idempotence service]({{ site.baseurl }}/idempotence-service/index.html).

-Since RabbitMQ talks directly to a queue on any server it is suggested that you use an outbox that specifies a local queue just in case the remote queue is not immediately available.
+RabbitMQ talks directly to a queue on any server it is recommended that you use an outbox that specifies a local queue just in case the remote queue is not immediately available.

 ## Installation